 Design Professional shall submit for University review and comment copies of the final (100%-completed) Construction Documents.

 When Scope Compliance Review by the University; and Code Compliance Review by the University’s Building Official, and review agency required changes or corrections have been incorporated by Design Professional, the 100%-completed Construction Documents will be deemed to be final and ready for University to issue Construction Notice to Proceed.
-Design Professional shall provide to University, of prints of the Drawings, and the complete set of the Specifications, of the final (100% backchecked and corrected) set of Construction Documents.
+Design Professional shall provide to University of prints of the Drawings, and the complete set of the Specifications, of the final (100% backchecked and corrected) set of Construction Documents.
 The Specifications shall be provided in both hard copy form and on computer disk. {FACILITY TO INSERT APPROPRIATE FILE FORMAT: i.e., format shall be latest version of Microsoft Word.}

 {Design Professional shall provide University with an electronic file version of the Drawings that is compatible with {SPECIFY ONE OR MORE COMPUTER APPLICATIONS, i.e. latest version of AutoCAD}.